NZ egalitarianism ditched, poverty entrenched and mega wealth thrives

 • It was considered a basic human right to have a home and there were no large mansions that are common in NZ today.

-• Hard work was rewarded no matter kind of job and qualifications, upward mobility was common.
-Many children brought up in state houses could do well with free eduction and ready access to work.
+• Hard work was rewarded, no matter the kind of job and qualifications people could live comfortably on their incomes, upward mobility was common.
+Many children brought up in state houses could do well with free eduction and ready access to work and job training.

 • Extreme wealth has become accepted and flaunted, with massive mansions and a growing number of gated communities.
 It is estimated that around $1.2 billion was spent on new luxury cars in 2025.